thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 * hide all these details from indvidual tests (DRY)

-The Flex-Layout library actually publishes a MockMatchMedia class... and our earlier TestBed configuration showed how we setup the DI:
+The Flex-Layout library actually publishes a MockMatchMedia class... and our earlier TestBed configuration showed how I setup the DI:

 {% highlight js %}
 {% raw %}